IanMooreIsMe/edd-robotc-tutorial/docs/setup.rst

-Setting up RobotC
+Setting up ROBOTC
 =================

-Often times, RobotC will not already be configured and ready to use for the VEX 2.0 Cortex.
+Often times, ROBOTC will not already be configured and ready to use for the VEX 2.0 Cortex.
 The process to set it up though is quite easy.

 Switching the compiler to VEX 2.0 Cortex from VEX IQ